 Expression Recognition Based on 3D

 III.
-BP4D-Spontanous: Binghamton-Pittsburgh 3D Dynamic Spontaneous Facial Expression Database (Spontaneous Dynamic Data) (under construction)
+BP4D-Spontanous: Binghamton-Pittsburgh 3D Dynamic Spontaneous Facial Expression Database

-This material is based upon work supported in part by the National Science Foundation under grants IIS-0541044, IIS-0414029, and IIS-1051103.
+This material is based upon work supported in part by the National Science Foundation under grants IIS-0541044, IIS-0414029, IIS-1051103, and CNS-1205664.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
 We would also like to thank the support from the NYSTAR’s James D. Watson Investigator Program.

 @ GAIC lab, SUNY at